jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 $ cp nsg-generator-std/*tf vnet-generator-std
 $ cp nsg-generator-std/*tf vnet-generator-shr
 ```
-After this commands the structure should be like this:
+After this commands, the structure should look like this:
 ```
 tf-modules
 |-- virtual-network